mzufferey/omics/index.md

 ##### Pathway and gene network analyses

+To compare two or more networks simultaneously, we developed BioNetStat, a Bioconductor package with a user-friendly graphical interface. **BioNetStat** compares correlation networks based on the probability distribution of a feature of the graph (e.g., centrality measures).

  We develop an R packagePATHcrosstalk (available from GitHubhttps://github.com/fabotao/PATHcrosstalk) with which users can discoverpathways of interest with crosstalk effect considered